 - How will you assess the learners?
 Summative or formative assessments?
 Formal or informal?
 Some combination?
 Deciding how you will assess learners and learning is a critical component to have set in place as it will affect what material you deliver, in what order, and where the emphasis is placed.
 It can help to outline and describe in more detail your learning goals and vice versa.

-All of these affects how you plan, prepare your materials and develop the course structure in a way that is effective and meaningfully related to your objective.
+All of these affect how you plan, prepare your materials, and develop the course structure in a way that is effective and meaningfully related to your objective.

 Who are your learners?

 Establishing your audience is nothing new.
 It is something considered by anyone designing a product or providing a service and a central part of growth and marketing across industries.

 So, it should not require any stretch of the imagination to understand that this is also something to consider when creating your online course plan.
 However, what may be easy to underestimate is how important establishing a clear profile of your learners is – it will affect everything you do from the beginning of the process to the end and even beyond as learners go through the course and onwards.